johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 :	localised congregations of the Messianic Community.
 The term is used in preference to *churches* in order to emphasise the biblical link to the whole body of the Messiah, the Messianic Community.

 Vocation —
-:	a calling, life's work, mission, purpose, function; profession, occupation, career, job, employment, trade, craft, business, line, line of work, métier.
+:	a calling, life's work, mission, purpose, function; profession, occupation, career, job, employment, trade, craft, business, line of work, métier.

-	In the Maize Plant Discipleship syllabus, *vocation* and *vocational* may refer to both personal and communal calling.
+	In the Maize Plant Discipleship syllabus, *vocation* and *vocational* refers to both personal and communal calling.
 Within the syllabus, the terms are used to emphasise that both an individual and a local community's sense of vocation flow from the divine calling to serve God's eternal purpose, in union with the Messiah.

 	Vocation also represents an umbrella term that incorporates and dignifies all forms of work and ministry.
-It looks beyond traditional divides of laity and clergy, male and female, pointing towards the reality that all followers of the Messiah are *called to faithfully serve God's purposes, within homes, workplaces and communities*.
+It looks beyond traditional divides of laity and clergy, male and female, by pointing towards the reality that all followers of the Messiah are *called to faithfully serve God's purposes, within homes, workplaces and communities*.

 ---